apple/swift-protobuf/README.md

     $0.author = "Jane Q. Smith"
   }

-// Serialize to binary protobuf format: let binaryData: Data = try info.serializedData()
+// Serialize to binary protobuf format: you can choose to serialize into
+// any type conforming to SwiftProtobufContiguousBytes.
+For example: let binaryData: Data = try info.serializedBytes() let binaryDataAsBytes: [UInt8] = try info.serializedBytes()

 // Deserialize a received Data object from `binaryData` let decodedInfo = try BookInfo(serializedData: binaryData)

+// Deserialize a received [UInt8] object from `binaryDataAsBytes` let decodedInfo = try BookInfo(serializedBytes: binaryDataAsBytes)

 // Serialize to JSON format as a Data object let jsonData: Data = try info.jsonUTF8Data()